APRIL 9 - JUNE 13, 2019

 10 weeks.
-3 days per week.
-Offering Spring and Fall Sessions.
+3 days per weeks.
+Offered every spring.

 An intensive entrepreneurship program designed to provide you with proven tools, frameworks and skills that winning companies utilize to launch successful business ideas.
 Get business expertise and support to build your toolkit and drive your action plan.
 This is a hands-on, experiential, practical course dedicated to working on and launching your business idea.